Small intestine & ampulla

 Board review style question #1

 A 65 year old man presented with jaundice, weight loss and nausea.
-MRI showed a dilation of the intra and extrahepatic bile ducts with an ill defined fullness in the head of the pancreas; ERCP revealed a papillary mass in the ampullary channel.
-Forcep biopsy demonstrates histologic findings consistent with intra-ampullary papillary tubular neoplasm (IAPN) with high grade dysplasia including the pictured findings.
-The most likely immunoprofile for this lesion is
+Magnetic resonance imaging (MRI) showed a dilation of the intra and extrahepatic bile ducts with an ill defined fullness in the head of the pancreas; endoscopic retrograde cholangiopancreatography (ERCP) revealed a papillary mass in the ampullary channel.
+Forcep biopsy demonstrates histologic findings consistent with intra-ampullary papillary tubular neoplasm (IAPN) with high grade dysplasia, including the pictured findings.
+What is the most likely immunoprofile for this lesion?

 1. Immunoreactive for CDX2, CK20 and MUC2; negative for MUC1 and MUC5AC